As part of the Academy’s Initiative for Science, Engineering, and Technology, the

 must be eligible to work in the United States without Academy sponsorship.

-Terms: The appointment is for a one-year term (with a possibility of a one-year renewal)
+Terms: The appointment is for a one-year term (with a possibility of renewal for an additional year)

 Stipend is competitive and commensurate with experience.